On bore cleaners.

 I break cleaners into two basic types: general bore cleaners, and copper removers.
 Copper removers, such as Hoppe's Benchrest and Sweet's 7.62, usually contain ammonia to dissolve copper jacket residue.
 Ammonia compounds, if not thoroughly flushed, can pit steel.
 Pitted bores are not generally conducive to good accuracy!
 Those compounds are also hard on bronze bore brushes, which is why their makers often recommend nylon brushes wound on stainless steel cores.
 Regular use of a copper removing bore cleaner isn't recommended, and I only use them in rifles where accuracy reductions are likely to be noticed, and only when the jacket fouling gets to a point that those reductions show up.
 Other than that, I use a regular bore cleaner.

-If you're not the DIY type, anything will work.
-Many people like the smell of Hoppe's #9 (the distinctive odor comes, I believe, from amyl acetate), and I must admit a certain fondness myself.
-My first cleaning kit, for a Winchester Model 67 rifle, was from Hoppes.
-The smell takes me back to my childhood and summer afternoons sitting under a walnut tree, cleaning my rifle from a hard day of plinking.
+If you’re not the DIY type, anything will work.
+Many people like the smell of Hoppe’s #9 (the distinctive odor comes, I believe, from amyl acetate), and I must admit it’s a pleasant odor.
+My first cleaning kit, for a Winchester Model 67 rifle, was from Outers; to this day the smell of their bore cleaner takes me back to my childhood and summer afternoons sitting under a walnut tree, cleaning my rifle from a hard day of plinking.
+Yes, I have a bottle of it stashed away just for old time’s sake.
+It still works well, too.

 Frankly, given the generally good performance of all of the bore cleaners I've ever used, that's as good a rationale for a choice as any!